 Manage your Kubernetes deployments

-This guide demonstrates how to bring your Kubernetes deployment management experience into Port.
+This guide demonstrates how to bring your Kubernetes deployment management experience into Port using a Port workflow.
 You will learn how to:

-- Ingest Kubernetes cluster, deployment, and pod data into Port's software catalog using Port's Kubernetes integration.
+- Ingest Kubernetes cluster, deployment, and pod data into Port's context lake using Port's Kubernetes integration.

 - Monitor the status and health of all Kubernetes deployments and pods across clusters from a single interface.